 Due to the action of Na+-K+-ATPase, the low intracellular [Na+] allows for a concentration gradient between the lumen and principal cell.
 Na+ moves from the lumen into the cell down the concentration gradient through ENaC.

 This creates a favourable electrochemical gradient which allows for K+ secretion via K+ channels on the apical membrane.

-Factors Affecting Secretion
+Factors Affecting Secretion of Potassium

 - High ECF [K+] – This stimulates the Na+-K+-ATPases, leading to increased permeability of K+ channels on the apical membrane.
 This results in increased secretion of K+ into the lumen.

 - Aldosterone – This stimulates the Na+-K+-ATPases in the basolateral membrane.
 This stimulates K+ channels and ENaCs in the apical membrane, leading to increased K+ secretion.

 - Acidosis – This leads to increased H+ secretion into the lumen to correct acidosis

 - Due to H+-K+-ATPase, when H+ is secreted into the lumen, K+ is driven back into the cell, leading to decreased K+ secretion.